View Document Text

 Participation or Interest in Client Transactions

-The Adviser and its employees may buy or sell securities that may also be
+The Advisor and its employees may buy or sell securities that may also be

 held or traded by clients.
 Employees may not trade individual securities